Affine and cyclotomic Schur categories: The affine Schur category

 \begin{example} Let $\lambda=((\emptyset),(9),(7))$ and $\mu=((5),(5),(6))$.
 The following are two red strand dotted web diagrams from $\mu$ to $\lambda$:

 \end{example}

-\begin{definition} Letting the degree of $\wkdota$ be $r$, the degree of $\merge, \splits$, $\crossing$ and a traverse-up $\rightcrossing$ be $0$, and the degree of a traverse-down $\leftcrossing$ be $a$, we define the {\em degree} of a red strand dotted web diagram as the sum of the degrees of its local components. \end{definition} The degrees for the generating morphisms in Definition \ref{def:degree} are compatible with the degrees of the corresponding operators in the definition of the polynomial representation of $\ASch$ in \S\ref{polynomilrep}.
+\begin{definition} Letting the degree of $\wkdota$ be $r$, the degree of $\merge, \splits$, $\crossing$ and a traverse-up $\rightcrossing$ be $0$, and the degree of a traverse-down $\leftcrossing$ be $a$, we define the {\em degree} of a red strand dotted web diagram as the sum of the degrees of its local components. \end{definition} The degrees for the generating morphisms in Definition \ref{def:degree} are motivated by the degrees of the corresponding operators in the definition of the polynomial representation of $\ASch$ in \S\ref{polynomilrep} when regarding the polynomial ring as graded ring such that each variable is of degree 1.

 Let $\Hom_{\ASch}(\lambda,\mu)_{\le k}$ (respectively, $\Hom_{\ASch}(\lambda,\mu)_{< k}$) be the $\kk$-span of all red strand dotted web diagram with degree $\le k$ (respectively, $<k$).
 For any $D$ and $D'$ in $\Hom_{\ASch}(\lambda,\mu)_{\le k}$, we write